sarthak7034/Mobile-Engineering_React-Native/README.md

 ## Context

-You are joining Kadmos as the Mobile Engineer of team Hercules 🦸, a team of heroes and heroines who change the way our customers operate by developing innovative financial products.

 In this challenge, you will implement a basic React Native application that displays the list of users of one of our customers and allows us to get some details for each of them on a different view.
 You will need to add to the app a navigation bar to present the list of users and the app settings.
 In the settings view, you will allow the user to change the language of the entire app.

 ## Your tasks